Celebrating The Best Music – With An “E”!

 My wife and I saw Roland Orzabal and Curt Smith, Tears For Fears, live in Los Angeles in September…they were phenomenal – listen to their terrific live version of their signature hit:

-The band performed 90 minutes of non-stop hits – see my review of the entire concert, plus more music, by clicking here:
+The band performed 90 minutes of non-stop hits – and sounded incredible!

 Finally, this volatile Artist has been “Slim Shady”, “Rap Boy” and more…and just keeps coming back…